ekliao/EricLiaoDigitalGarden/src/site/notes/Setting up Quartz and Hugo for Publishing Obsidian Vault.md

 ## Results
-I was successful in publishing a subset of my Obsidian vault [here](https://ericliaointerpreting.netlify.app) , but not with Hugo nor Quartz as the rest of this note describes, but with [[Web publishing with Obsidian + Github + Netlify\|Obsidian Digital Garden plugin + Github + Netlify]].
+I was successful in publishing a subset of my Obsidian vault [here](https://ericliaointerpreting.netlify.app) , but not with Hugo nor Quartz as the rest of this note describes, but with [[Web publishing with Obsidian + Github + Netlify｜Obdisian 架站成功的做法\|Obsidian Digital Garden plugin + Github + Netlify]].

 ## Steps
 1. I successfully followed [[people/Daniel Kehoe\|Daniel Kehoe]]'s excellent [guide](https://mac.install.guide/ruby/index.html) in setting up the [[Ruby\|Ruby]] and [[GitHub\|GitHub]] development environment on my [[MacOS\|MacOS]].
 My process started [[MacOS Shell Development Environment\|here]].